hmkcode/hmkcode.github.io/_posts/android/2019-09-27-android-network-connection-httpurlconnection.markdown

 post_url: http://hmkcode.com/android-network-connection-httpurlconnection/
 pre_url: http://hmkcode.com/material-design-app-android-design-support-library-appcompat/
 pre_title: "Building Material Design App Using Android Design Support Library and AppCompat Theme"
 description: One common task for most Android apps is connecting to the Internet.
 Most network-connected Android apps use HTTP to send and receive data.
-This article shows you how to write a simple application that connects to the Internet, send HTTP GET request & display the response.
+This article shows you how to write a simple application that connects to the Internet, send HTTP GET request & display the response using Kotlin.
 ---

 ![android-recyclerview-listadapter_files.png]({{ "http://hmkcode.github.io/images/android/android-http-async.png"